Uchile-Lab-Vision-Computacional/delphi_radars/README.md

     Max Bitrate: 0
 ```

-Here, the number following `S/N` is the **circuid hardware id** and the number following `Index` is the **can circuit id**.
+Here, the number following `S/N` is the **hardware id** and the number following `Index` is the **circuit id**.
 Both this parameters must be correctly set in the launch file of the radar for it to work properly.

 ## Launch files
 Currently, the launch file used is tested for the delphi ESR radar.
-Note that the `use_kvaser` parameter must be set to true or the launch file will not be able to process the radar data.
+Note that the `use_kvaser` parameter must be set to true and the `kvaser_hardware_id` & `kvaser_circuit_id` must be set to their correct values.
+Otherwise the launch file will not be able to process the radar data.
 ```
 roslaunch delphi_esr delphi_esr.launch use_kvaser:=true
 ```